genesisdb-io/genesisdb-io-proto/README.md

-# Genesis DB gRPC Endpoint
+# GenesisDB gRPC Endpoint

-This document explains how to work with the Genesis DB gRPC endpoint.
+This document explains how to work with the GenesisDB gRPC endpoint.

 ## Overview

-Genesis DB provides a gRPC API alongside its HTTP API.
+GenesisDB provides a gRPC API alongside its HTTP API.
 The gRPC server runs on port 50051 by default and provides access to all core event store operations.

 ## Configuration